the agile way

 Introduction

-• We listen as if crossing thin ice because risk, complexity, and ambiguity are everywhere.
+• Listening as if crossing thin ice - because change, uncertainty, and ambiguity are everywhere.

-• We test like a boat on dark water so that carelessness, haste and imbalance don’t sink us.
+• Testing like a boat on dark water - so carelessness, haste and imbalance won’t sink it.

-• We adapt like a stranger to a far shore to give and take what the market takes and gives.
+• Adapting like a stranger to a far shore - to give and take what the market takes and gives.

-• We simplify like a melting snowflake because our bureaucracies grow rigid and inefficient as one.
+• Simplifying like a melting snowflake - because our bureaucracies grow as rigid and inefficient as one.

-• We connect like the deep woods to sustain continuous growth across cycles of change.
+• Connecting like the deep woods - to sustain continuous growth across cycles of change.

-• We lead as a valley does the river to prosper and join communities of mutual benefit.
+• Leading as a valley does the river - to grow and join channels of mutual benefit.

-• We empower as the river’s silt feeds the fields to open bottlenecks and foster innovation.
+• Empowering as silt feeds the fields - to open bottlenecks and foster innovation.

 Agility

 “The sage” sounds like an old man on a mountain.
-But sheng means perceptive, wise, dextrous and lively, and ren is person or people.
-So here sheng ren literally translates as agile person, agile people, or just “agility”.
+But sheng translates to perceptive, wise, dextrous and lively, and ren is person or people.
+So here sheng ren literally means agile person, agile people, or just “agility”.

 1. A Way Of Life (xv)